CAR WASHING AT HOME

 • Always wash your car with the flat jet and not with the rotor nozzle.

-• Keep a minimum distance of 15 centimetres.
-For tyres, it should be a minimum of 30 centimetres.
+• Keep a minimum distance of 8-12 inches.
+For tires, it should be a minimum of 12 inches.

 • Always clean from the bottom up, to avoid missing any spots.

-With the right method and maintaining a minimum distance of 30 centimetres from the surface, the tyres won’t be damaged.
+With the right method and maintaining a minimum distance of 12-18 inches from the surface, the tires won’t be damaged.